 Our second design focused on the ability to control the ROV, possibly at the expense of speed.
-To cut down on weight and reduce drag, we constructed this vehicle out of CPVC, rather than PVC.
-1⁄2" CPVC pipe has an outer diameter of 0.625" as compared to 0.840" for PVC pipe and CPVC also has thinner walls than PVC pipe.
+To cut down on weight and reduce drag, we constructed this vehicle out of CPVC, rather than PVC. /2" CPVC pipe has an outer diameter of 0.625" as compared to 0.840" for PVC pipe and CPVC also Figure 1: First ROV frame design has thinner walls than PVC pipe.
+Together, these factors mean that a CPVC frame is much lighter than a PVC frame of the same scale.
+For example, we weighed a CPVC elbow connector and it was 10 grams, but a PVC elbow connector was 21 grams.